Military coups in Bangladesh: 1977–1980 failed attempts

-By 2 October 1977 another revolt erupted, after eleven Air Force officers were murdered by the Red Army men two days before.
+By 2 October 1977, another revolt erupted, after eleven Air Force officers were murdered by the Red Army men two days before.
 But they failed in the attempt.
-Following this, the coup was begun.
-An estimated 2,500 armed forces personnel were executed following convictions in courts martial for their part in the coup.
-Officially 1183 soldiers were convicted.
+Following this, the coup had begun.
+An estimated 2,500-armed forces personnel were executed following convictions in courts martial for their part in the coup.
+Officially 1,183 soldiers were convicted.
 561 were Bangladesh Air Force airmen and rest were Army soldiers.

-1982 Coup
+1982 coup

 During his term of power, Zia continued to enjoy overall popularity and public confidence.
 Supporters of the Awami League and veterans of the independence war continued to undermine his actions.
-Amidst speculation Zia went on tour to Chittagong on May 29, 1981 to help resolve an intra-party political dispute in the regional Bangladesh National Party.
+Amidst speculation Zia went on tour to Chittagong on May 29, 1981, to help resolve an intra-party-political dispute in the regional Bangladesh National Party.
 Zia and his entourage stayed overnight at the Chittagong Circuit House, a rest house.
 In the early hours of the morning of May 30, he was assassinated by a group of army officers, who also killed six of his bodyguards and two aides.
-Zia's assassination was part of a large conspiracy masterminded by Indian born Lt.General Hussain Muhammad Ershad.
-Manzoor had earlier been a senior army commander and had been transferred to Chittagong.